-Retro session archivist Andrew Batt examines The Girl from Chickasaw County — The Complete Capitol Masters, a chronologically sequenced 8-CD box set.
+Today retro session archivist Andrew Batt exclusively examines The Girl from Chickasaw County — The Complete Capitol Masters, a chronologically sequenced 8-CD box set.
 Containing all seven original Gentry studio LP’s enhanced by over 75 unreleased recordings including a lost jazz album, the box set persuasively argues that the author of Reba McEntire’s “Fancy” theme song was not merely a one hit wonder but a groundbreaking, multifaceted, and decidedly savvy artist often unacknowledged as her own producer.

 A jack of all trades — producer, engineer, compiler, sleeve note writer, website designer — the Generation X Londoner counts Marianne Faithfull, Sandy Denny, Fairport Convention, and Nico among his previous freelance assignments for Universal.
 While Batt is delicate in revealing whether he reached out to the notoriously reclusive artist — she has not been seen in public since the 1982 Academy of Country Music Awards — he holds court freely on the most startling, ultimately gratifying discoveries he unearthed for the most comprehensive Gentry box set ever assembled.